Achievable logoAchievable logo

 Arbitration agreements

 Within 30 days of account approval, the firm must send the customer a confirmation of the information provided on the new account form.
-The customer verifies the information on file by negative confirmation (affirmation), which means the investor only needs to respond if the information on file is incorrect.
-If the customer does not respond, the firm assumes the details on file are correct.
-Additionally, the firm must follow up with the customer and verify the information on file every 36 months (three years).
+The customer verifies the information on file by negative confirmation (affirmation), meaning the investor only needs to respond if the information is incorrect.
+If the customer doesn’t respond, the firm assumes the information on file is correct.

 Statements

-Account statements provide a historical view of account activity, security values, and overall balances.
-Broker-dealers are obligated to provide customers a transparent view of their assets.
-At a minimum, firms must send account statements to customers quarterly (every three months).
+At a minimum, firms must send account statements quarterly (every three months).
 However, monthly statements must be sent if a customer holds penny stocks in their account.
-Additionally, statements may be sent electronically (by email) if the customer requests.
+Statements may also be sent electronically (by email) if the customer requests.

 Definitions